ELIZABETH WESTRATE | PRODUCER & DIRECTOR

 Previously, Ms. Westrate was the Associate Producer of the THE VAGINA MONOLOGUES starring Eve Ensler for HBO, which John Leonard in his New York Magazine review described as "not to be missed under any circumstances".
 The program aired on February 14, 2002 in conjunction with V-Day, a global movement to end violence against girls and women.
 She was also the Associate Producer of OUR HOUSE: A VERY REAL DOCUMENTARY ABOUT KIDS OF GAY AND LESBIAN PARENTS.
 This ITVS production, directed by Meema Spadola, was broadcast on public television in June, 2000 and won the "Best Documentary" award at both the New York and Los Angeles Gay & Lesbian Film Festivals.

-Elizabeth Westrate was also the Associate Producer of THE TELEPHONE, an hour-long American Experience special for public television, and SABA: THE LIFE OF TED ARISON, a privately funded biography of an international philanthropist which required extensive location production in Europe, the Middle East, the Caribbean, and the United States.
-Previously, Elizabeth Westrate worked as the Post Production Coordinator on BUCKMINSTER FULLER: THINKING OUT LOUD.
-This Simon & Goodman production aired on the P.B.S.
-American Masters Series
+Elizabeth Westrate was also the Associate Producer of THE TELEPHONE, an American Experience special, and SABA: THE LIFE OF TED ARISON, a privately funded biography of an international philanthropist with production in Europe, the Middle East, and the Caribbean.
+Previously, Westrate worked on BUCKMINSTER FULLER: THINKING OUT LOUD, a Simon & Goodman production that aired on the American Masters Series on PBS.

 Performing arts projects include THE PAUL TAYLOR DANCE COMPANY REPERTORY PRESERVATION PROJECT for which Ms. Westrate was both Associate Producer and Editor.
 This five-year project was funded by the National Endowment for the Arts in order to record and archive 28 major works by choreographer Paul Taylor.
-Ms. Westrate also helped produce Simon & Goodman's short film for the NEW WORLD SYMPHONY’S 10th Anniversary, which premiered at Lincoln Center in 1998.
-In 1996, Ms. Westrate worked closely with choreographer Bill T. Jones and video artist Gretchen Bender as both Script Supervisor and Post Production Coordinator on STILL/HERE, a KTCA/Alive TV production of the award winning modern dance piece by the Bill T. Jones/Arnie Zane Dance Company.
+Ms. Westrate also helped produce Simon & Goodman's short film for the NEW WORLD SYMPHONY’S 10th Anniversary, which premiered at Lincoln Center.
+Earlier, Ms. Westrate worked closely with choreographer Bill T. Jones and video artist Gretchen Bender on STILL/HERE, a KTCA/Alive TV production of the award winning modern dance piece by the Bill T. Jones/Arnie Zane Dance Company.

 She received a Bachelor of Fine Arts degree in Film & Television Production from the Tisch School of the Arts at New York University in 1992.